 still like to carry out your own testing, simply follow the steps below.

-The ideal age for choosing a pup is when it is between 7 and 9 weeks - this is when their personalities are beginning to show and I recommend the following when carrying out the tests:
+The ideal age for choosing a pup is when it is between 7 and 9 weeks when their personalities are beginning to show.

 It's always helpful to understand how friendly the pup is towards people and other dogs and this particular test should be carried out with at least one or two additional puppies and one or two people present, children too, if possible.